INM-6/nnmt/docs/source/contributor_guide.rst

 _Tools
 ******

 Tools with an underscore are where the job is done.
-Underscored tools should:
+Underscored tools should

 - **get** all **parameters** needed for a calculation **directly as** **arguments**.